 His purpose, Tagliacozzo says, has often been to humanize the movement of people, to tell the stories of their common humanity.
 “There’s a kind of sadness to history; it is often melancholic and quiet.
 But it also can force broad thinking—about others’ lives and about our own.”

-by Jeri Wall for International Affairs
+by Jeri Wall for Global Cornell

 Eric Tagliacozzo (PhD, Yale University) is a professor of history in Cornell University’s College of Arts and Sciences.
 He is the director of the Comparative Muslim Societies Program, as well as the Cornell Modern Indonesia Project, both part of the Mario Einaudi Center for International Studies.
 He also is a co-chair of the Migrations Taskforce.

 He is one of two co-editors of the journal Indonesia.
 His most recent books include Secret Trades, Porous Borders: Smuggling and States Along a Southeast Asian Frontier: 1865–1915 (Yale University Press, 2005), and The Longest Journey: Southeast Asians and the Pilgrimage to Mecca (Oxford University Press, 2013)—and he is currently finishing work on In Asian Waters: Charting Maritime Histories of Asia.
 He is also the editor or co-editor of 10 other books in print, and he is one of four co-editors of the forthcoming Cambridge History of Global Migration, a huge, sprawling project that brings together many dozens of scholars to rewrite the history of modern migration on a planetary scale.